Nakakiyo092/edr-data-reader/README.md

 The communication is configured so that the example in the standard can be recreated.
 Some modifications may be required to deal with specific ECUs.

+If successful, the data will be stored in the `result` directory.